utdata/rwdir/docs/13-mastery.md

 I have two recorded interviews for you to work from, and the **links are in Canvas** on the main assignment called "Mixed Beverage project".
 Both interviews include discussion of alcohol sales, including dealing with the pandemic.
 When these were recorded in spring 2021 we were also using TABC violations data, so the interviews also cover selling to minors and such.
 Those parts aren't really germane to this assignment, but there is plenty to draw from.

 - **Andy Kahn** is a bartender at The Mockingbird near campus.
-He was also a manager at The Hole in the Wall.
+He worked previously as a manager at The Hole in the Wall.
 - **Chad Womack** is the owner of The Dogwood, which has locations on W. 6th and in The Domain (as well as other cities).
 He co-owns them with his brother Brad (yes, [that Brad Womack](https://en.wikipedia.org/wiki/The_Bachelor_(American_season_15))) and Jason Carrier through Carmack Concepts.

 It is worth going through the interviews early on so you can tailor your analysis around what they talk about.